bsivanantham/GAE/README.md

 PPO was tested on a 16 core machine using CPU only.
 For my setup, there was usually no speed advantage training on the CPU vs GPU (GTX 1080), but your performance may differ.

+## Testing
+Python file ppo.py is a standalone file .Once MuJuCo installed and activated .
+In the python file 'ppo.py' change the checkpoint saving directory to the desired location or if you are using the check points available in the repository add the file path .
+Once these are done the python is file is good run .
+MuJuCo environment will pop up showing the visulatisation and console or in the terminal based on the method of excuting the python file , episode and its reward will be printed .